A Brief Bio

-For the last six years, I have seen God open many surprising doors.
+For the last eight years, I have seen God open many surprising doors.
 The first was the work of spiritual direction.
-Here I help a man learn to listen to God more clearly and respond to Him more faithfully.
-A second was the opportunity to become an author.
-Along with Landmarks (2013) and Divided (2015), Heroic was recently released (published by B&H Publishing Group, a part of LifeWay).
-It's the book for men I have wanted to write for some time.
-A third has been the launch of the day-long silent retreat, where I get to watch the living Christ at work in men's lives.
-And I am so excited for the fourth door that is just now opening.
-We are in the process of planning for a retreat experience based on the Heroic book.
-The hope is those who come could begin to find their guide in Jesus, own their identity, discover their quest, and move out as men.
+Here I help a man learn to listen to God more clearly so that he respond to Him more faithfully.
+My conversations here always leave me with a sense of wonder at God's surprising work in a man's life.
+A second open door was the opportunity to become an author.
+Along with Landmarks (2013) and Divided (2015), Heroic was recently released in 2019.
+It's the book for men I have wanted to write for some time, charting out the true path into masculinity that Jesus pioneered.
+A third door has been the launch of silent retreats.
+Here I get to watch Jesus meet men during daylong and extended periods of silence.
+This also includes the Heroic Retreat that we now offer to larger groups of men.
+Although not a silent retreat, there are periods of guided silence that follow teaching and discussion.

 Finally, a few favorites in my life...